 EDUC 380-3 Foundations of Education Introduction to the historical, philosophical, psychological, and sociological foundations of education.
 Students will reflect on their beliefs about education and teaching, including their assumptions about gender, culture, race, and social class.
-This course will include an emphasis on the historical roots of present educational institutions and approaches, and change processes in education as applied to contemporary Canadian social and educational contexts.
+This course will include an emphasis on the historical roots of present educational institutions and approaches, and change processes in educational contexts.